tutumcloud/support-docs/feature-reference/byoh.md

 # Known limitations

+## Firewall requisites

+At the moment, in order for us to connect to the Docker daemon in the node, we need port **2375** open in any firewalls your host might have enabled.
+We are working to remove this limitation and to make it work behind firewalls with incoming port restrictions and NAT routers.

 ## Supported Linux distros

 At the moment, **Tutum Agent** has only been tested in Ubuntu 14.04.
 We are working to make it available to more platforms soon.